appcelerator-developer-relations/appc-sample-appsearch/README.md

 * Use [Universal Links](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html) and [Smart App Banners](https://developer.apple.com/library/prerelease/ios/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html) to enable users to open the current content or activity in your app.
 * [Combine APIs](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/CombiningAPIs.html) for NSUserActivity, Core Spotlight and Web Content Mark Up for the same content to increase coverage and [ranking](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/SearchUserExperience.html#//apple_ref/doc/uid/TP40016308-CH11-SW1).

 As you can see Apple wants users to seamlessly move between apps (via search), devices (via handoff) as well as between native apps and websites (via Safari search, universal links and handoff).
-Apple's programming guide has a nice list of [Example Implementations](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/Choosing.html) for different types of apps to give an idea of what this might work for your app.
+Apple's programming guide has a nice list of [Example Implementations](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/Choosing.html) for different types of apps to give an idea of how this might work for your app.

 ## The Sample
 To show the APIs in action I've created the [iOS App Search Sample App](https://github.com/appcelerator-developer-relations/appc-sample-appsearch).

 ## Spotlight

 The first tab in the sample app shows you a list of The Beatles.
 The four individual band members will be indexed by SpotLight.
-The list itself is a user activity, but will come back to that later.
+The list itself is a user activity, but we'll come back to that later.

 > **Quick Tip:** I use a local instance of an [definition-less model/collection](app/models/array.js) which means I can [populate (reset) the collection](app/controllers/list.js#L25) to use Alloy's data-binding on any array of objects.